 - As Northwestern Mutual advises, make sure that if you're giving multiple gifts no one feels left out, excluded, or forgotten.

-- Only give on special occasions like holidays and birthdays, or on the occasion of achievements like big sales or advancements in the company.
+- Only give on special occasions like holidays and birthdays.
+Additionally, gift on the occasion of achievements like big sales or advancements in the company.

 - Avoid making a show.